aramis-lab/clinica/docs/snippets/pipelines_options.md

     sub-CLNC0002    ses-M000
     ```

-!!! warning "  "
+!!! warning "Creating the TSV"
     To make the display clearer the rows here contain successive tabs but that should not happen in an actual TSV.
 </div>

 - `-wd` / `--working_directory`

-In every pipeline, a working directory can be specified.
-This directory gathers all the inputs and outputs of the different steps of the pipeline.
+By default when running a pipeline, a temporary working directory is created.
+This directory stores all the intermediary inputs and outputs of the different steps of the pipeline.
+If everything goes well, the output directory is eventually created and the working directory is deleted.

-It is then very useful for the debugging process.
-In the case where your pipeline execution crashes, you can relaunch it with the exact same parameters which will allow you to continue from the last successfully executed node.
+With this option, a working directory of your choice can be specified.
+It is very useful for the debugging process or if your pipeline crashes.
+Then, you can relaunch it with the exact same parameters which will allow you to continue from the last successfully executed node.

-!!! info "No working directory"
-    If you do not specify any working directory, a temporary one will be created, then deleted at the end if everything went well.

 For the pipelines that generate many files, such as `dwi-preprocessing` (especially if you run it on multiple subjects), a specific drive/partition with enough space can be used to store the working directory.

 - `-np` / `--n_procs`